VWO Platform

 People react to different triggers and if the landing page does not “speak to them,” it holds no value or meaning, giving them no motivation to buy.
 If the visitors feel like the landing page is made for them, they will be more motivated to take the desired action.

 Relevancy plays a crucial role in making a landing page more comprehensible.
-A landing page that is highly relevant to the target audience will mimic the exact experience in the user that the copywriter had intended while constructing the copy.
+A landing page that is highly relevant to the target audience will mimic the exact experience of the user that the copywriter had intended while constructing the copy.

 relevancy